 This client applied for the role of Senior Funding Policy Officer within an Australian Public Service (APS) Government department.
 She gained an interview and accepted the job offer.
-Six criteria required addressing utilising the APS’ Integrated Leadership System (ILS), including: supports strategic direction, achieves results, supports productive relationships, displays personal drive and integrity, communicates with influence, and technical/role specific.
+Six criteria required addressing utilising the APS’ Integrated Leadership System (ILS), including: supports strategic direction, achieves results, supports productive relationships, displays personal drive and integrity, communicates with influence, and technical/role-specific.
 The standard APS ILS criteria typically encompass the first five criteria as outlined in the previous sentence.
-On occasion, a six criterion is thrown into the mix which is technical in nature, as was the case for this application.
-Following are excerpts from three of the six criteria.
+On occasion, a six criterion is thrown into the mix which is technical/job-specific, as was the case for this application.
+Following are excerpts from two of the criteria.

 On a daily basis, I support, work closely with and collaborate with team members, managers, regional staff and funded organisations (NGOs).
 I work in a cooperative and participative manner in order to achieve goals, especially when working with regional staff on the completion of service agreements.
 Recently, the service agreement template changed.
 When regional staff sent them through to me for checking, I remained conscious of the looming deadline and other work pressures faced by staff.
 Therefore, instead of having staff re-do all the work on the correct template, I inserted the information for them.
 My excellence in team work was formally recognised in 2009: I was nominated by the Brisbane CST Regional Team for an Excellence Award (internal client services).
 During the major funding round in 2009-10, I coordinated the panel’s recommendations including submissions and databases from each region.
 This was a deadline-driven task and accuracy was paramount from the outset in order to not slow the process.
 To prevent any issues in this regard, I organised discussions/meetings with regional staff to gather their feedback, especially in relation to problems in meeting deadlines.
 I was the ‘go-between’ between regional staff and my Director with regard to outlining issues and guiding them on a solution that would benefit them but also adhere to necessary requirements.
 Subsequently, a compromise was reached with the region and our Unit which ensured all parties were satisfied.